Louis Bidalira: Warlord in eastern Congo and fall from power

 By March 1965, Bidalira was commander of the 1st Brigade in Kigoma.
 When Communist Cubans under Che Guevara arrived to aid the Congolese rebels in April 1965, Bidalira attended a meeting of Simba commanders who were suspicious of these newly arrived foreigners.
 Over the next months, the Simbas' military fortunes greatly declined and they were pushed back by the ANC and its allies.
 In September 1965, Bidalira was officially promoted to general responsible for the Uvira area.
 At the time, the Simba forces around Uvira were attacked by pro-ANC forces as part of Operation South.
 After the Simbas' Kibamba base fell during this operation, a meeting of rebel leaders was held on the Ruzizi Plain in December 1965, with Bidalira being one of the attendees.
 The officers subsequently issued a declaration which declared their continued commitment to guerrilla strategy and ideological training.
 The document was assessed by historian Erik Kennes to be deeply unrealistic, ignoring that the Simbas had become deeply unpopular among most of the local population.
 In late 1965, Bidalira arranged the murder of Marandura Musa.
 At one point around 1965/66, he went on a lengthy trip abroad before returning to the Congo and resuming command of his troops.

-After the collapse of the main Simba forces, Bidalira emerged as the leader of the one of the remnant factions, namely the "Bafulero Maquis" which enjoyed limited support by one other Simba officer, Alexis Mushubazi.
+After the collapse of the main Simba forces, Bidalira emerged as the leader of one of the remnant factions, namely the "Bafulero Maquis" which enjoyed limited support by one other Simba officer, Alexis Mushubazi.
 Bidalira and Sylvestre-Marie Luetsha were the rebel leaders who made the most effort to rally and reorganize the remaining Simba splinters.
 The cooperation between these two was brokered by Kilenga Saleh.
 On 30-31 January, Luetsha called for an assembly of several APL officers who chose Louis Bidalira as chief commander, Luetsha as chief of staff, and Raphaël Milambo as a deputy.
 Yet this attempt failed to unite the scattered insurgents, as several Simba units subsequently defected to the ANC, while political leaders chose to remain in exile rather than rejoin the struggle.
 Luetsha organized two more meetings in September 1966, still seeking to reunite the infighting Simbas under Bidalira's command, but these attempts also failed.